 “In addition to her varied work in the school library, Amy was commended for teaching engaging lessons on research and leading the school's Where Everyone Belongs group of student leaders who organize welcoming activities and teach lessons to other students.
 She is, it was noted, innovative, resourceful, and inspiring to be around…”

 Congratulations OASL member Jean Gritter, librarian at West Albany High School.
 Jean as well as a teacher and a district-level staffer from Greater Albany Public Schools are the recipients of the 2016 Intellectual Freedom Champion Award from the Oregon Library Association.
 Congratulations to the trio!

 Zazzle has frequent sales, so check them out before you buy!

 Click the image above for the "Save Our School Libraries" Advocacy Video.
 Also, please visit our Parent Advocacy page.

-These standards were adopted by the State Board of Education on Jan.
-22nd, 2015.
+These standards were adopted by the State Board of Education in 2015.